-Virginia Beach City Public Schools Technical and Career Education students earned 5,307 industry-recognized certifications in the 2011-2012 school year.
+Virginia Beach City Public Schools Technical and Career Education students passed 12,442 industry-credential tests in the 2021-2022 school year.

-2,173 high school students obtained certification in the Workforce Readiness Skills for the Commonwealth program.
+3,379 high school students obtained certification in the Workforce Readiness Skills for the Commonwealth program, 2021-2022 school year

 Innovative "Mechatronics" Training Workforce Program

-In partnership with Virginia Beach City Public Schools, Tidewater Community College, Opportunity, Inc., and the business community, courses have been developed at Tidewater Community College to support skills training for the manufacturing sector.
-The initial curriculum will focus on computer numeric control operators, but will expand to other manufacturing career paths in the future.
+In partnership with Virginia Beach City Public Schools, Tidewater Community College, the Hampton Roads Workforce Council, and the business community, courses have been developed at Tidewater Community College to support skills training for the manufacturing sector.
+The initial curriculum will focus on computer numeric control operators but will expand to other manufacturing career paths in the future.
 Additionally, a dual enrollment agreement exists between Virginia Beach City Public Schools and Tidewater Community College that allows high school students to earn college credit for selected manufacturing courses.

-As the regional workforce development board, Opportunity Inc. helps create training programs for a variety of industries, serves as a “one stop shop” for people seeking employment, and guides employers through the process of finding and hiring properly skilled employees.
+As the regional workforce development board, the Hampton Roads Workforce Council helps create training programs for a variety of industries, serves as a “one-stop-shop” for people seeking employment, and guides employers through the process of finding and hiring properly skilled employees.

 Tidewater Community College

-Tidewater Community College with its four campuses, the largest being in Virginia Beach, is focused on providing the expert business driven training that companies demand to operate efficiently and profitably.
+Tidewater Community College with its four campuses, the largest is located in Virginia Beach and focused on providing the expert business-driven training that companies demand to operate efficiently and profitably.
 Its services include customized training courses for various industry certifications, as well as a range of credit and noncredit courses.

-It’s a question on every employer’s mind – and it is on Virginia Beach’s to-do list.
-In fact, a new initiative called Virginia’s Workplace Readiness Skills has launched in Virginia Beach, and is on its way to roll out through Virginia.
+Virginia’s Workplace Readiness Skills was launched in Virginia Beach and is on its way to rolling out through Virginia.